novinary/webauth-iii-challenge/PSEUDOCODE.md

 ## Day 2
 ## implement a React client:
-- use create-react-app client to generate a application to server as the client for the Web API.
+- use create-react-app client to generate a application to server as the client for the Web API. - done